 In 2013, Dr. Borman accepted the appointment as dean of the college of chiropractic.
 In this capacity he worked collaboratively with the four department chairs (basic sciences, chiropractic sciences, clinical sciences and clinical education) and the associate dean of clinical internship to optimize the doctor of chiropractic program (DCP) curriculum and clinical experience.
 The UWS DCP is highly regarded for the depth and breadth of its curriculum and for the evidence-informed approach to chiropractic education.
 Late in 2017 Dr. Borman returned to the faculty in the department of basic sciences.
 He is currently course director for both spinal anatomy and head and neck gross anatomy and also assists in teaching the dissection labs for each of the three gross anatomy courses.
 If you ask him he’ll admit working with students in the anatomy lab is still, by far, his favorite part of his job.

 Dr. Borman has been an active participant in programmatic accreditation with the Council on Chiropractic Education since 2001.
 In this capacity he routinely participates in, or chairs, site teams as they visit the various DC programs around the country as part of the process of reaffirmation of accreditation.
-Since 2007, Dr. Borman has done similar work for the regional Northwest Commission on Colleges and Universities.
+Since 2007, Dr. Borman has done similar work for the regional accreditation body, Northwest Commission on Colleges and Universities.
 In his spare time, Dr. Borman is most likely to be found working on a “do it yourself” project around the home.
-Whether it’s a project inside the house or out in the yard, he’s always up for the challenge and gratification of taking on a new project.
+Whether it’s a project inside the house or out in the yard, he’s always up for the challenge and gratification of taking on a new remodeling project.